huiyuyie/recipe_calories/README.md

   height="600"
   frameborder="0"
 ></iframe>
-*Figure: Scatter plot of recipe calorie counts by recipe index.*
+*Figure: Histogram showing the distribution of calories across all recipes in the dataset.*

-The scatter plot above shows the spread of calories across all recipes in our dataset.
-Most recipes cluster in the lower-to-moderate calorie range, but we can observe a few recipes with extremely high calorie counts.
-These outliers may represent more indulgent or special-occasion dishes, while the dense cluster in the lower range reflects the prevalence of healthier or more everyday recipes.
+The histogram above shows the distribution of calorie counts for all recipes.
+Most recipes fall in the lower calorie ranges, with the majority having fewer than 1,000 calories.
+The distribution is right-skewed, meaning there are many recipes with moderate calorie counts and relatively few recipes with extremely high calorie counts (the outliers on the far right).
+This pattern suggests that most recipes are in a typical, everyday calorie range, while only a small number are highly indulgent or special-occasion dishes.
+Visualizing the data this way makes it much easier to see where most recipes cluster and highlights the presence of a long tail of high-calorie recipes.

 ## Bivariate Analysis
 To investigate the relationship between recipe preparation time and calorie content, we created several bivariate visualizations.